How to Detect Fake Scrum?

 Five Scrum Fake Indicators

-How to find out you are in a fake agile environment?
+How to find out if you are in a fake agile environment?
 Indicators you are in a fake agile or Scrum environment often are:

 2022 08 01 values principles practices